shenlab-sinai/ngsplot/example/README.txt

 will make ngs.plot remove intronic regions to make a correct representation for transcripts.
 To demonstrate, let's issue a command like:

-   ngs.plot.r -G hg19 -R genebody -F rnaseq -C hesc.RNAseq.1M.bam -O encode1M.rnaseq
+   ngs.plot.r -G hg19 -R genebody -F rnaseq -C hesc.RNAseq.1M.bam -O encode1M.
+   rnaseq

 Note that an option "-F rnaseq" is used here to turn on the RNA-seq switch.